 First Offense: Teacher will confiscate device (documenting Scholar's name, date and time confiscated, and description of device), store in a locked area of the classroom, and contact parent.
 The device may be returned to the Scholar the same day if successful contact has been made with the parent.
 Therefore, the length of time of confiscation will be based upon the teacher's ability to contact the parent.

 Second Offense: Teacher will confiscate device and turn-in to principal.
-The receiving principal will secure the device where the items will be logged in indicating Scholar's name, date and time confiscated, and description of device.
+The receiving principal will secure the device in a locked file cabinet in his/her office where the items will be logged in indicating Scholar's name, date and time confiscated, and description of device.
 The infraction will be upgraded to a Class B and a face-to-face parent conference is required before the device will be returned.